대수다양체

 \[T_x X = \ker(J_x) = \{v \in \mathbb{K}^n \mid J_x v = 0\}\]By the rank-nullity theorem, \(\dim T_x X = n - \operatorname{rank}(J_x)\).

-In differential geometry, the dimension of the tangent space at any point always equals the dimension of the manifold.
-This is because the definition of a manifold is rather stringent; in algebraic geometry, even an affine variety defined by a single polynomial may fail to be a manifold in the classical sense.
-(Example 6, Example 7) Nonetheless, the dimension of the tangent space is not unrelated to the dimension of the variety.
+In differential geometry, the tangent space at any point always has the same dimension as the manifold.
+This is because the definition of a manifold is rather stringent; in algebraic geometry, even an affine variety defined by a single polynomial need not be a manifold (in the classical sense).
+(Example 6 (Smooth points), Example 7 (Singular points)) Nevertheless, the dimension of the tangent space and that of the variety are not unrelated.

 Proposition 4 For any point \(x\) of an irreducible variety \(X\), we have \(\dim T_x X \ge \dim X\).